JohnWeese/bouncing-box-refactor/README.md

 **NOTE: DO NOT USE YOUR OLD BOUNCING-BOX PROJECT**

-Open up the file `refactor-me.html` linked at the top of the repository.
+Open up the file `refactor-me.html` linked at the top of this github repository.
 It contains a solution for bouncing box.
 Copy the contents of that file into your newly created `index.html` file.

 ## TODO 2) Refactor the file structure